Classification and technical parameters of optical fiber connectors

 What is fiber optic connector?

+Optical fiber connector is a device for detachable (movable) connection between optical fiber and optical fiber.
 It precisely connects the two end faces of the optical fiber so that the optical energy output by the transmitting optical fiber can be coupled to the receiving optical fiber to the maximum extent, and the impact on the system due to its intervention in the optical link is minimized.
 This is the basic requirement of optical fiber connectors.
 To a certain extent, fiber optic connectors affect the reliability and performance of the optical transmission system.

 Basic introduction of optical fiber connector